 The second protocol only collected data when Sensus was opened (i.e. app in the foreground).
 No data were sampled passively when the application was in the background.
 Continuous, high-rate sensing was triggered for all enabled sensors when Sensus was open in the foreground.

-The third protocol employed a GPS sensor listening strategy.
-By continuously listening to changes in GPS coordinates, Sensus was able to stay alive in the background and collect continuous data for all enabled sensors.
-Participants were required to keep Sensus open in the smartphone's background for the protocol to passively operate.
+The third protocol employed a GPS sensor listening and collect continuous data for all enabled sensors.
+Participants were required to keep Sensus open in the